General

 No, you don't have to upgrade Stride if you don't want to.
 However, we recommend you upgrade to benefit from new features and bug fixes.
 Stride automatically upgrades your code and assets when you open a project in a new version.
 In the case of important API changes, upgrading Stride might break your application.
 We recommend you make a backup of your project before upgrading it.

 You can get support on the Stride community platforms or in the documentation troubleshooting section.
-If you use need premium support, contact us to make a custom plan.

 Maybe!
 Let us know when you're about to release your game.
 We'll be happy to discuss how we can help.